nsnam/ns-3-dev-git/src/lte/doc/source/lte-design.rst

 following Table :ref:`tab-rrc-connection_establishment_timer`.
 If any of these timers expired, the RRC connection establishment procedure is terminated in failure.
-At the UE side, if T300 timer has expired a consecutive *connEstFailCount* times on the same cell it performs the cell selection again.
+At the UE side, if T300 timer has expired a consecutive *connEstFailCount* times on the same cell it performs the cell selection again [TS36331]_.
 Else, the upper layer (UE NAS) will immediately attempt to retry the procedure.

 .. _tab-rrc-connection_establishment_timer: